 The Future of Translation in 2020 and Beyond

 There is little doubt that technology has brought about marked changes to the translation industry.
+Many people want to know will translators be needed in the future.
 The obvious ones are Google and Skype translate.
 They both have useful but not entirely perfect translation programs but they have still made significant headways into perfecting language translation with less than a usual human input.
 These would only be a pipedream a couple of decades ago.
 In addition to the above technology which has eased the burden for translators are Computer-Aided Translation (CAT) tools, translation memory, instant communication, and glossaries.

 What now lies ahead according to professional forecasters is a mixture of intelligent devices coupled with experts in different subject matter fields who will work alongside one another to deliver accurate translations at competitive prices.
 One thing that is for sure physical frontiers is no longer a bar to communication.
-This means any type of business, small or big can enter global markets as long as they have selected high-quality translators to do their translation work.
-By the time 2020 comes to a close $45 billion will have passed through different hands as more and more businesses see the usefulness of going global.
+This means any type of business, small or big can enter global markets as long as they have selected high-quality business translators to do their translation work.
+By the time 2020 comes to a close $45 billion will have passed through different hands as more and more businesses see the usefulness of going global and for this, business needs the translator.
+For sure the translation industry will grow.
 This price tag won’t be focusing on paying for simple word-for-word translations as they are no longer considered effective for the global market.

 Translators and their companies will be promoting higher-end localization as the preferred route for companies wishing to go global and be competitive.
 It isn’t too difficult to transit language barriers but to do this with some true effect brands need to consider the cultural differences of their intended market.
 They cannot necessarily use the same brand terminology like color and symbols that have been effective to gain customers in their native language.
 They may even have to change the brand name completely if the wording of the brand translated from English into another language is not appropriate and might even cause offense leading to an instant boycott of the brand.